nioc/homepage/README.md

 ### Using Nginx configuration files

-you can enrich the Nginx configuration with files in the `/etc/nginx/conf.d/extra/` directory.
+You can enrich the Nginx configuration with files in the `/etc/nginx/conf.d/extra/` directory.
 Their directives will be applied according to their name:
 - `global-*.conf` will be applied to the entire domain,
 - `yaml-*.conf` will be applied to YAML configuration files,
 - `static-*.conf` will be applied to web files (html, js, css, images),